techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (1874)
 Which of the following interfaces does not allow duplicate objects?
 (Choose one.)

-a.
-Queue
+A. Queue

-b.
-Set
+B. Set

-c.
-List
+C. List

-d.
+D.

-Answer: B
+ANSWER: B
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: